edanBI/users-app/README.md

 # Local deployment using Minikube

-minikube start
-minikube addons enable ingress in a **new terminal** run \
+This application should be deployed on local kubernetes instance.
+1. Minikube should be installed on your machine.
+Clone repository
+`minikube start` \
+`minikube addons enable ingress`

+**In a separate terminal window run**: \
-`minikube service ingress-nginx-controller -n ingress-nginx --url` \
+`minikube service ingress-nginx-controller -n ingress-nginx --url`

-\
-Copy the highlighted port number, notice - you will probably see a different value
+You will be displayed with the following information.
+Copy the highlighted port number.
+Notice: you will probably see a different value \
 ![Alt text](misc/Screenshot_1.png?raw=true)

-`helm install users-app <helm_dir_path>`
+`helm install users-app umbrella/`

 In browser, "http://users.lusha:port"